Buying real estate in Uganda?

 What are typical buyer closing costs for houses in Uganda right now?

-The main closing cost categories for house buyers in Uganda include stamp duty at 1.5% of the property value, legal fees and due diligence at 1% to 2%, and registration and administrative fees ranging from UGX 1 million to UGX 5 million ($270 to $1,350 USD, or €250 to €1,250 EUR).
+The main categories that make up closing costs for a house in Uganda include stamp duty at 1.5% of the assessed value (the biggest chunk), legal fees and due diligence at roughly 1% to 2% of the purchase price, and registration and administrative fees that usually run between UGX 1 million and UGX 5 million ($280 to $1,400, or €270 to €1,350).

 We cover all these costs and what are the strategies to minimize them in our property pack about Uganda.